Easy To Make Chocolate Truffles

 What temperature is safe with raw eggs?

-I remember my mom making ice cream in an ice cream maker with raw eggs, I’m not sure I would do that today.
+I remember my mom making ice cream with raw eggs in an ice cream maker, but I’m not sure I would do that today.

 Can I use other flavorings in these chocolate truffles besides vanilla?

-Some chefs, particularly in Europe, like to add liqueur to their truffles.
-I haven’t done that, but some cooks might want to give it a try.
+Some chefs like to add liqueur to their truffles, particularly in Europe.
+I haven’t done that, but some cooks might want to try it.

 What exactly is a chocolate truffle?

-I would explain a truffle as being fine chocolate with a creamy chocolate ganache filling that is rolled in nuts, cocoa powder, or chocolate sprinkles.
+I would explain a truffle as fine chocolate with a creamy chocolate ganache filling rolled in nuts, cocoa powder, or chocolate sprinkles.

 What are the best coatings for chocolate truffles?